-Facebook Is Asking People To Send It Nudes In An Effort To Stop Revenge Porn
+Facebook Says Its Employees Will View Your Nudes If You Use Its Anti-Revenge Porn Program

-Facebook hopes to combat the rise of revenge porn online by asking users to send it any nude photos they think may be distributed without consent.
+In an attempt to combat the rise of revenge porn on its platform, Facebook is asking users to upload any nude photos they think may be distributed without consent — a process which involves a Facebook employee reviewing the uploaded images.

 Piloting the program in Australia, Facebook has teamed with the Australian government's eSafety division, with an aim to prevent intimate images being shared without consent on all of its platforms (this includes Messenger, Instagram and Facebook Groups).

-Note: This post has been updated with information about "specially-trained" Facebook employees vetting the images uploaded by users.